 - Health care expenses

 We make every effort to be fair and consistent in all of our deliberations and decisions at New Roads School.
-Financial assistance decisions are particularly difficult since we wish every qualified student could attend New Roads; unfortunately, this is not possible.
+Financial aid decisions are particularly difficult since we wish every qualified student could attend New Roads; unfortunately, this is not possible.
 Failure by the school to grant the level of aid requested is by no means a commentary on the legitimacy of the request.
 Our Financial Aid Committee often must choose among many competing and legitimate requests.
 In making these challenging decisions, New Roads School reserves the right to consider additional factors not specifically set forth above.